-A. Commercial animal shelter, boarding kennel, or breeding facility; Veterinary
+- A. Commercial animal shelter, commercial boarding kennel, or commercial breeding facility; Veterinary services; Commercial stable. - 1.
+Use shall be enclosed by a fence or other suitable enclosure to prevent animals from leaving the site.

-- 1. Use shall be enclosed by a fence or other suitable enclosure to prevent animals from leaving the site. - 2.
-Each animal shall be provided with an indoor containment area if the use is located in or adjacent to a subdivision. - 3.
+- 2. Each animal shall be provided with an indoor containment area if the use is located in or adjacent to a subdivision. - 3.
 Each animal shall be provided with adequate exercise space. - 4.
 The appropriate County approval authority may require a landscaped transitional yard, in accordance with the standards in Section 16-140-060B4. - 5.
-Outdoor dog runs or exercise pens shall be located at least 200 feet from a residential use or district.
+Outdoor dog runs or exercise pens shall be located at least 200 feet from a residential use or district. - 6.
+Within the A-1 district, such uses except for veterinary services for farm animals (if allowed per Table 16-105-020(1) shall also be subject to the following additional limitations: - a.
+Be conducted by the owners or operators of the farm, and employ not more than four additional persons. - b.
+Require no buildings, structures, or improvements other than a preexisting farm residence, an agricultural accessory structure, or both. - c.
+Not impair the current or future agricultural use of the farm or of other farmland that is within the A-1 district, legally protected from nonagricultural development, or both.